Chart Color Schemes

 Mawson Lakes - Globe Derby Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 The dwelling structure in Mawson Lakes - Globe Derby Park, as per the latest Census, consisted of 67.4% houses and 32.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Adelaide metro's 83.9% houses and 16.0% other dwellings.
-Home ownership in Mawson Lakes - Globe Derby Park stood at 18.5%, with the rest being mortgaged (42.8%) or rented (38.6%).
-The median monthly mortgage repayment was $1,625, above Adelaide metro's average of $1,300.
+In comparison, Adelaide metro had 83.9% houses and 16.0% other dwellings.
+Home ownership in Mawson Lakes - Globe Derby Park was at 18.5%, with the rest being mortgaged (42.8%) or rented (38.6%).
+The median monthly mortgage repayment in the area was $1,625, higher than Adelaide metro's average of $1,300.
 The median weekly rent was $360, compared to Adelaide metro's $300.
-Nationally, Mawson Lakes - Globe Derby Park's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Mawson Lakes - Globe Derby Park's mortgage repayments were lower at $1,625 versus the Australian average of $1,863, and rents were also lower at $360 compared to the national figure of $375.

 Frequently Asked Questions - Housing